 Field-hunting tip

-Look in epithermal gold deposits country — that is the host setting where inaglyite typically forms.
+Look in epithermal gold deposits country, the host setting where inaglyite typically forms.
 If you start seeing altaite, gold, pyrite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.